On the Kodaira dimension of maximal orders: Introduction

-Our convention will be that $\kappa(X)=-1$ when negative rather than $-\infty$ since this choice simplifies the notation in this paper.
+Our convention is that $\kappa(X)=-1$ when negative rather than $-\infty$.
 In this article, we wish to extend the concept of Kodaira dimension for $\KK$ to a central simple $\KK$-algebra $\Sigma$.
 In place of the model $X$, we choose a sheaf of maximal $\Osh_X$-orders $\Lambda$ in $\Sigma$.
 In this situation, there is a canonical bimodule $\omega_\Lambda$ and, by using tensor products over $\Lambda$ and reflexive hulls $(-)^{\vee\vee}$, we define the canonical ring of $\Lambda$ to be:

 see Definition~\ref{defn:cansheafOfOrder} and Definition~\ref{can:ring:defn:1} for more details.
 In the spirit of \eqref{GK:Kod:defn}, we define